DaedalusX64/daedalus/Data/PSP/readme.txt

 ---------

-When you first run DaedalusX64 you will be presented with a nice list of your games to select a game you will press DPad left or right then X to select a title, there's various options you can choose from in the menu, every option is explained.
-To cycle through options screens use the left and right shoulder buttons
+When you first run DaedalusX64 you will be presented with a nice list of your games.
+To select a game you will press DPad left or right then X to select a title, there's various options you can choose from in the menu, every option is explained.
+To cycle through options screens use the left and right shoulder buttons.

 Pause Menu
 ----------